tnballo/high-assurance-rust/src/chp2/static_assurance_2.md

 > **Isn't `unsafe` a weak link?
 Don't we lose all assurance?**
 >
 > Not exactly.
-> Work in formal verification of Rust's type system demonstrates the security claims can be upheld despite the presence of `unsafe`[^JungThesis].
+> Work in formal verification of Rust's type system demonstrates that security claims can be upheld despite the presence of `unsafe`[^JungThesis].
 >
+> Even without formal methods, *safe abstractions* can be built atop *unsafe operations*[^UnsafeAbstraction].
+> We can carefully design interfaces which uphold safety invariants no matter how they are called.
+> Despite using `unsafe` internally.
+> Granted the compiler can't automatically verify the correctness of such designs.
+>
-> But let's consider a more practical perspective: the less `unsafe` we use, the less total code we need to audit for memory-related bugs.
+> But let's consider a simpler perspective: the less `unsafe` we use, the less total code we need to audit for memory-related bugs.
 >
 > Even if a codebase is split 50/50 safe/`unsafe`, we're still saving significant costs in security review, debugging hours, and patch deployments.
 That's true even if that latter `unsafe` half is C or C++ that interoperates with safe Rust.